Getting Started on Magic-League

 Magic-League is an independent website, and is not endorsed or affiliated with Wizards of the Coast or the DCI.

-Getting started on Magic-League is simple: create an account, find an application to use to play Magic, and away you go!
+Getting started on Magic-League is simple: create an account, set up the program most used to play Magic known as Cockatrice, and away you go!

 The first step in getting started on Magic-League involves navigating to the Sign Up page on Magic-League and creating an account.
 You will be asked the enter a number of details including a username, password, and e-mail address.
 It is important to provide an e-mail address to an account you check regularly, as Magic-League uses your e-mail address to provide correspondence for league matters, such as notification of the outcome of a protested match result.